 TYPE: – The very overgrown cliffs of Gedgrave have been re-excavated as part of the geo-conservation of SSSI sites.
 This provides a three metre section of Coralline Crag for study.
 Fossils can be picked up loose from the foreshore, but digging tools are not permitted here without consent from Natural England.

-At the time of writing (early 2014), this site had been newly-re-excavated.
+In early 2014, this site had been newly-re-excavated.
 Fossil molluscs can be found and collected, scattered along the foreshore, which have been washed from the re-excavated site.
-Over time, it is likely that collecting fossils here will become much harder.
+Since then collecting fossils has become much harder.
 While the cliff section should remain visible and accessible to the public for a number of years, with SSSI restrictions preventing digging or hammering the bedrock, fresh material will gradually diminish and the site will eventually become overgrown once again.

 The site is important due to its rich shell fauna in the lower facies, which includes many species of molluscs and bryozoan.
 The site is also notable for the occasional occurrence of articulated specimens of the brachiopod Terebratula maxima, the world’s largest species of terebratulid.